nielsvdp/Enecsys_RPI_images/README.md

 A raspberry pi B+ 512MB
 8gb micro sd card

-Download the zip file here:

-- unzip it (7.8 GB) and copy it to your sd card with win32diskmanager or any other tool. (it can take a while).
+- unzip it and copy it to your sd card with win32diskmanager or any other tool. (it can take a while).
 - from there on, put the sd in your rpi and start it up.
 - track your rpi over the network to find its ip address (i used Fing (available for Apple/Android)